 Smart Energy GB in Communities

-Through the programme, we are partnering with organisations from the voluntary and public sectors.
+Through the programme, National Energy Action (NEA) partners with organisations from the voluntary and public sectors.
 This means we’re able to work with trusted, expert organisations across the country to ensure people understand the benefits of smart meters and how they work.

-NEA believes that smart metering has the potential to provide real benefits for vulnerable and low-income householders, but only if these individuals are effectively engaged and supported throughout the smart meter journey.
-We are pleased to be working with Smart Energy GB to ensure that everyone has the same opportunities to engage in the smart meter rollout, regardless of personal circumstance or where they live.
+National Energy Action (NEA) believes that smart metering has the potential to provide real benefits for householders in vulnerable circumstances.
+But, this only works if these individuals are effectively engaged and supported throughout the smart meter journey.
+We are pleased to be working with Smart Energy GB, as we want to ensure that everyone has the same opportunities to engage in the smart meter rollout, regardless of their personal circumstances or where they live.

-Smart meters are being installed by energy suppliers.
+Energy suppliers are installing Smart Meters.
 To find out more, you can contact your energy supplier or visit the Smart Energy GB website.